-Between September 17th and October 17th of 2013, 19 sample sites were established across the three meadows (M1, M2, M3) to capture the zonation of species assemblages found across the extent of each meadow.
-A snorkeling survey was conducted at each meadow, consisting of five 50 m transects (perpendicular to the coast line) throughout each meadow.
+Between 17 September and 17 October 2013, 19 sample sites were established across the three meadows (M1, M2, M3) to capture the zonation of species assemblages found across the extent of each meadow.
+A snorkeling survey was conducted at each meadow, consisting of five 50 m transects (perpendicular to the coastline) throughout each meadow.
 Based on this initial survey, six to seven distinct vegetation zones were identified for each meadow.
 The pattern of zonation within the meadows was a mosaic of patches, following both the depth gradient and running parallel to the coastline.
-Within each zone, a 0.25 m2 quadrat was haphazardly tossed to establish the specific site locations.
-Within a meadow, sites ranged from 15 to 370 meters apart, with the average distance of between sites of 261±194 meters for M1, 170±93 meters for M2 and 165±98 meters for M3 (Figure 1).
+Within each zone, a 0.25 m^2 quadrat was randomly tossed to establish the specific site locations.
+Within a meadow, sites ranged from 15 to 370 m apart, with the average distance between sites being $261 \pm 194 \text{ m}$ for M1, $170 \pm 93 \text{ m}$ for M2, and $165 \pm 98 \text{ m}$ for M3 (Fig. 1).

-At each site, seagrass species composition was quantified within six haphazardly tossed 0.25 m2 quadrats by visually estimating seagrass cover and assigned values based on a modified Braun-Blanquet scale (Mueller-Dombios and Ellenberg, 2012).
-In total, eight seagrass species were identified: Thalassodendron ciliatum, Cymodocea serrulata, Cymodocea rotundata, Thalassia hemprichii, Syringodium isoetifolium, Halodule univervis, Holophila ovalis, and Halophila stipulacea.
+At each site, seagrass species composition was quantified within six randomly tossed 0.25 m2 quadrats by visually estimating seagrass cover and assigned values based on a modified Braun-Blanquet scale (Mueller-Dombios and Ellenberg, 2012).
+In total, eight seagrass species were identified: Thalassodendron ciliatum, Cymodocea serrulata, Cymodocea rotundata, Thalassia hemprichii, Syringodium isoetifolium, Halodule uninervis, Holophila ovalis, and Halophila stipulacea.